 While every brand has a different purchase cycle, ranging from hourly to five or ten years, repeat is the most significant vote of customer satisfaction.
 For low involvement or low importance brands, customers can often repeat based on reasonable satisfaction.
 However, for the higher involvement and higher importance brands, customers go beyond their satisfaction and look at how those around them feel about their brand choice, helping add to the emotional experience.

-With experience-led brands, customers will require a series of happy experiences and personal relationships with the company before they open up and begin to trust the brand fully.
+With experience-led brands, the B2B customer journey will require a series of happy experiences and personal relationships with the company before they open up and begin to trust the brand fully.

 Questions to find out how customers are satisfied and repeat

 B2B marketers and sales need to figure out ways to over-deliver on the expectations their promise created with customers and track what issues cause customers to fall out of the purchase journey.

 - First, when you received your product, was everything you expected in the package?
 On time?
 Was there anything missing?
 What might you change?
 How were the delivery and service?

 - Next, did your overall experience match up to the criteria you set before the purchase?

 - Then ask, do you reach out to the brand after the purchase?
 Does the brand proactively reach out to you after the purchase?
 Enough?
 Not enough?
 Just right?